-This piece is written by Joyce Bartlett, and illustrations are by Isak Shah – two of Spicy‘s Guest Contributors.
-Joyce has been ringing you raw and vulnerable since ’92.
-Also, pursuing a masters in social work with an interest in environmental justice, restructuring power, and healing.
+This piece is written by Joyce Bartlett and illustrated by Isak Shah, two of SPICY’s guest contributors.
+Joyce has been ringing you raw and vulnerable since ’92, and is pursuing a masters in social work with an interest in environmental justice, restructuring power, and healing.
 Isak is a Maryland-based visual artist exploring the female perspective and the intersection of daydreams and reality.
-Find her work on IG @kasihahsart.
+Find her work on Instagram.

 I nestle my head onto her chest as we recount the night’s adventures.
 We’d started the night dancing, reminders of glitter on our forearms and cheeks.

 “It was fun,” her body sighs, “the kind where you go from fuckin’ to laughing to love-making.”
 Her head tilts as she lets out a grin.
 Hearing about her love life is a dip into sweetness.
 Like sucking honey off my pinky.